o0101/jspaint.exe/README.md

 Another small teasing, owning to the topical nature of this issue.

 My point is not to raise the ire of any DMCA trolls / legitimate rightsholders, but only to mention it in passing in a humorous way and share, with great excitement, my JSPaint.exe creation, in other words, a great way to use my Grader.JS app builder to combine with the retro excitement of MS Paint / JS Paint and share this enthusiasm with the world.
 Hooray retro computing!
-Hooray the 1980s and 1990s, years of out birth!
+Hooray the 1980s and 1990s, years of our birth!
 Years of the origin of all stories, and all internets and all time of good softwares, hooray!

 ## *The End*